-To address the above issues, in this paper, we introduce \textit{Transcormer}, a Transformer model designed for sentence scoring.
-More specifically, our Transcormer leverages a novel language modeling, named as \textit{sliding language modeling} (SLM), that allows us to produce the probability of all tokens within single inference pass, and simultaneously utilizes bidirectional context.
+In this paper, we introduce \textit{Transcormer}, a Transformer model designed for sentence scoring.
+More specifically, our Transcormer leverages a novel language modeling scheme, named as \textit{sliding language modeling} (SLM), that produces the probability of all tokens within single inference pass and simultaneously utilizes bidirectional context.
 To fulfill this target, we innovatively design a triple-stream self-attention mechanism, which consists of two content streams (a forward stream and a backward stream) and one query stream.
-By employing some specific-designed mask strategies on the attention matrix, our method allows each token in the query stream to leverage all token information except itself for estimating probability (the tokens before and after it) to avoid any information leakage.
+By employing specifically-designed mask strategies on the attention matrix, our method allows each token in the query stream to leverage all token information except itself (i.e., the tokens before and after it) for estimating its probability to avoid any information leakage.
 To the best of our knowledge, SLM is the first language modeling tailored for sentence scoring.
-We pre-train our SLM on large-scale corpus, and then evaluate it on multiple datasets for reranking.
-Experimental results demonstrate that our Transcormer improves the baseline by up to + 0.8/0.6 BLEU score on low-resource/rich-resource machine translation tasks and gives 20\% relative improvements on ASR datasets.
+We pre-train our SLM on large-scale corpus, and then evaluate it on multiple datasets.
+Experimental results demonstrate that Transcormer outperforms the baselines by up to + 0.8/0.6 BLEU score on small/large-scale NMT tasks, $\sim$20\% relative improvements on ASR tasks.

-The contributions of our paper can be summarized as: \begin{itemize}[leftmargin=*] \item We analyze the pros and cons of CLM and MLM when using them for scoring sentences, and thus propose Transcormer with a new sliding language modeling, which uses bidirectional context for probability estimation within a single pass. \item We introduce a novel triple-stream self-attention mechanism in SLM, which has two content streams to collect forward/backward semantics, and a query stream to estimate the probability of each token in a sentence. \item Experimental results on multiple datasets demonstrate the effectiveness and efficiency of our SLM for sentence scoring. \end{itemize}
+The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=*] \item We analyze the pros and cons of CLM and MLM when using them for scoring sentences, and propose Transcormer with a new sliding language modeling, which uses bidirectional context for probability estimation within a single pass. \item We introduce a novel triple-stream self-attention mechanism in SLM, which has two content streams to collect forward/backward semantics, and a query stream to estimate the probability of each token in a sentence. \item Experimental results on multiple datasets demonstrate the effectiveness and efficiency of our SLM for sentence scoring. \end{itemize}